kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Sell: Nonessential items to reach ~3578 Credits
 - Buy: 7ish Life Support Pack, 5x Echani Battle Stimulant, 5x All Hyper Adrenal Stims (28 Credits Left)

+### Buying Alacrities

-The second shopping trip depends on whether or not you get a random Alacrity drop on the Endar Spire (possible when recruiting Trask):
+The second shopping trip for Adrenal Alacrities depends on whether or not you get a random Alacrity drop on the Endar Spire.
+This drop saves 10 seconds and is possible when recruiting Trask, but only at a 1 in 240 chance.

+Your second shopping trip should be:
 - With no Spire Alacrity: Shop with Zelka, skip Dantooine and Manaan
 - With a Spire Alacrity but no other random Alacrity on Taris: Skip Zelka, Shop at Dantooine, Skip Manaan
 - With a Spire Alacrity AND one other random Alacrity on Taris: Skip Zelka and Dantooine, Shop on Manaan
-- It is vanishingly unlikely to get a Spire Alacrity and two other random Alacrities on Taris, but if you do you can skip all three shopping trips

-The chance of a random Spire Alacrity is extremely low, so 99 times out of 100 you'll be shopping with Zelka.
+As noted, the chance of a random Spire Alacrity is extremely low, so you'll almost always be shopping with Zelka.
+There is also a 1 in 240 chance of Trask having a Battle Stimulant, in which case you could skip buying one from Larrim; but this is less important, since that just gets you possibly one extra Life Support Pack later.

 ## Alignment Route